-Affiliated Advisers and Broker-Dealers - We have a number of arrangements with our Affiliated Advisers and broker-dealers applicable to Clients enrolled in our Programs.
+Affiliated Investment Advisers and Broker-Dealers - As set forth above, the Programs offered in this Brochure generally are available to our Clients as a result of our arrangement with Stifel.
+In addition to serving as Investment Manager with respect to certain Programs in this Brochure (including as Research Source through its Washington Crossing Advisors unit), Stifel serves as clearing broker for all transactions in Client accounts, as well as custodian of all Client assets held at Stifel.
+Stifel also has a number of arrangements with our other Affiliated Advisers and broker-dealers applicable to Clients enrolled in the Programs covered in this Brochure.
 As of the date of this brochure, our Affiliated Advisers included Ziegler Capital Management, LLC ("Ziegler"), 1919 Investment Counsel, EquityCompass, and WCA.
-These Affiliated Advisers provide Model Portfolios and/or manage Portfolios on a discretionary basis in a number of our Programs.
+These Affiliated Advisers provide Model Portfolio and/or manage Portfolios on a discretionary basis in a number of the Programs.
 We have a conflict of interest when our Financial Advisors recommend Affiliated Advisers rather than Independent Advisers since any fees received by an Affiliated Adviser remain within the Stifel umbrella and may have a positive impact on the performance of our parent company stock (of which the Financial Advisor is likely a shareholder).
 Moreover, our Financial Advisors may develop close personal relationships with employees and associated persons of our Affiliated Advisers and, as a result, may have an incentive to recommend such Affiliated Advisers over Independent Advisers.
 To mitigate this risk, we do not pay our Financial Advisors on the basis of recommendations of Affiliated Advisers or other affiliated products.
-In addition, we pay our Affiliated Advisers in the same range as Independent Advisers (i.e., the Product Fee to utilize the services and/or Portfolios of Affiliated Advisers is comparable to the Product Fee associated with Independent Advisers).
+In addition, Stifel pays our Affiliated Advisers in the same range as Independent Advisers (i.e., the Product Fee to utilize the services and/or Portfolios of Affiliated Advisers is comparable to the Product Fee associated with Independent Advisers).